 Amazon Rainforest Lodges & Cruises in Peru

 The best way to see the forest and make the most of your time in Amazonia is on a cruise or by staying at an expedition lodge.
-We will mention some of the top Amazon lodges in Peru.
-These are regarded as some of the best jungle lodges in the Amazon Rainforest.
+We will mention some of the top Amazon lodges in Peru further down.

-These fantastic bases for Amazon tours have been carefully positioned, usually after months or years of forest exploration, for the top places to maximize wildlife viewing.
-The cruises we will list mirror this placement as their routes are designed to give you a representative look at the forest, with the best places to see monkeys, birds and Amazon life.
+These fantastic bases for Amazon tours have been carefully positioned (usually after months or years of forest exploration) for the top places to maximize wildlife viewing.
+The cruises we will list mirror this placement, as their routes are designed to offer the best places to see monkeys, birds and other Amazon life.

 Amazon Rainforest Tours from Iquitos